Publishing high-quality content is often the sole focus for digital marketers and website owners across all sectors and industries.

 It is quite evident that when it comes to creating written content, quality supersedes quantity.
-The entire hullabaloo around average blog post length only matters when your content is above a certain standard.
+The entire hullabaloo around ideal blog post length only matters when your content is above a certain standard.

-Let’s now take a look at some statistics on average blog post length.
+Let’s now take a look at some statistics on ideal blog post length.

 In 2016, Brian Dean and his team at Backlinko analyzed 1 million Google search results to identify search engine ranking factors.

-According to the study, the average word count of Google’s first page results is 1,890 words.
-The study further pointed out that long-form content significantly outperforms short-form blog posts.
+According to the study, the average blog article length of Google’s first page results was 1,890 words.
+The study further pointed out that long-form blog posts significantly outperform short-form blog posts.

 Image via Backlinko

-The figures revealed that blog posts with a word count between 3,000 and 10,000 got the most shares.
-The study recommended an average blog post length of 2000+ words if you want your content to become viral.
+The figures revealed that blog posts with a blog post length between 3,000 and 10,000 got the most shares.
+The study recommended an ideal blog post length of 2000+ words if you want your content to become viral.